 Blanton Museum of Art

-The Julia Matthews Wilkinson Center for Prints and Drawings offers students, scholars, and other visitors access to the Blanton’s collection of works on paper, which comprises more than 80% of the museum’s holdings.
+The Julia Matthews Wilkinson Center for Prints and Drawings offers students, scholars, and other visitors access to the Blanton’s collection of more than 15,000 works on paper, which comprises more than 80% of the museum’s holdings.
 The H-E-B Study Room, located within the Wilkinson Center for Prints and Drawings, is one of the most active print study rooms in the country, welcoming nearly 2,500 visitors per year.
 The print study room provides a venue for close examination of works on paper, a valuable resource for scholars at the University and beyond.

 The Blanton offers a range of fellowships to graduate students at The University of Texas at Austin to provide hands-on learning opportunities and other pre-professional experiences to students who are interested in the museum field.
 This is in addition to the museum’s extensive volunteer program, which is open to both undergraduate and graduate students from the University, as well as others from the community who have a special interest in volunteering at the museum.